 We need some strict new laws governing the purchase, ownership, and use of firearms.
 And don’t say it’s too late; there are already too many guns out there.
 We may not be able to retrieve all the guns in the hands of criminals and irresponsible or incompetent individuals, but we can certainly make it more difficult for them to get guns in the future.
 If we don’t, we’re little better than enablers.
 And don’t argue that tighter laws will never stop the lone wolves.
 We know we can’t stop all of them, but we can certainly make it harder for them to succeed.
 When the problem in society is too many guns, the solution is not more guns, as the NRA argues; the solution is fewer guns and tighter controls.

-Here are some suggestions for lawmakers to consider:
+Here are some suggestions (strictly off the cuff) for lawmakers to consider:

 - Ban the sale of assault weapons.